-Budva is the most visited venue in Montenegro.
-One of the things to see in Budva is, of course, the limestone Old Town.
-The historical structure of Budva Old Town is very evident including its gates, Public Square, churches, citadel, and enclosing city wall with ramparts and towers.
-Internally, the Old Town is a maze of pedestrian-only limestone thoroughfares that cut through what is now a commercial precinct comprising shops, cafes and restaurants.
+Take the time to investigate the historical limestone Old Town (Stari Grad) where you will see its gates, public square, churches, citadel, and enclosing city wall including ramparts and towers.
+The history of the Old Town and its architecture is more interesting than what is now a labyrinth of pedestrian-only limestone thoroughfares that cut through a commercial precinct comprising shops, cafes and restaurants.

-- What to See in the Historical Budva Old Town
+- Peer into the History of Budva Old Town

 - What to Do in Budva